elapse-vrc/elapse-app/README.md

 - Aestheically pleasing UI
 - Team "accounts" for displaying all team information in a tournament
 - OSS once first stable release is published

+## Trello
+We use trello to keep track of our tasks and projects.
+View the board (here)[https://trello.com/b/Hb50fRnb]